CyborgGarfunkel/AIIOM-CTRL/README.md

 #### based on the **tttapa/Control-Surface** library for creating MIDI controlers and other MIDI devices.

 ## Overview
-These2 libraries turn your Arduino-compatible board into a MIDI control surface to controll Bitwig Studio
+These two libraries turn your Arduino-compatible board into a MIDI control surface to controll Bitwig Studio